pnkr01/ITER-MATERIAL-APP/README.md

 # ITER MATERIAL APP

-PS : Often Students Need severals Educational Stuffs During Exam, and they don't get at one place, Making them inadeqaute in Exams, We want to solve that Problem for both Student as well as fest organizer in our college.
+PS : Often Students Need severals Educational Stuffs During Exam, and they don't get at one place, Making them inadeqaute in Exams, We want to solve that Problem for both Student as well as for fest organizer in our college.

 ![1](https://user-images.githubusercontent.com/83778936/156609207-252eb7d6-00c1-492c-9612-bc02b344d2e4.jpg)